 Long ago visitors noted that the steps were so wide and low that horses or other animals could be easily ridden up the stairway.
 This led to the erroneous presumption that the stairs were deliberately designed to accommodate horsemen.
 Although the animals (for example, those brought as a tribute) could indeed have walked up the staircase, this was never ascended by horsemen, and particularly not on ceremonial occasions.
 Moreover, it is known that it was an unforgivable impertinence, bordering on defiance, to appear mounted on horseback in front of the monarch.
 Thus, in Ferdowsi's Shahnameh, Faridun rides his horse to the hall of Zahak to challenge him to a duel.
 The low steps were most probably created with an eye to the protocol, as they allowed guests to walk slowly up, with the dignity befitting a royal ceremony, just the way one can see these personages walking on the bas-reliefs of the stairways inside the complex.
 The arrival of the delegations was announced by trumpeters who stood at the top of the staircase; the remains of the bronze trumpets are displayed today in the Persepolis Museum.
 Persian and Median ushers received the guests and led them through the Gate of All Lands into the presence of the king.
 Some scholars believe that the steps on the right were reserved for Persian and Median dignitaries, while the steps on the left were for other nations.

-The stairs are bordered by a row of uniform, ridged parapets which protected guests from the risk of falling.
+The stairs are bordered by a row of uniform, ridged parapets that protected guests from the risk of falling.
 Now mostly gone, the battlements were shaped like small ziggurats and may have been the representations of the holy mountains, where water was accumulated, to be brought to the arid lowlands by mountain rivers.
 A rectangular niche in the center of the ridged shape may have symbolized a natural spring in the mountain crevice, out of which it was hoped the gods would send the unending stream.
 The crenelated parapets may also be a symbol of old Iranian fortresses, and imply the impregnability of the complex.
 Their four steps are surmised to stand for the four sacred substances in Old Persian beliefs - earth, water, wind, and fire.

 Although the construction of the ceremonial entrance was included in the initial plan for the site, it must have required a considerable amount of time for the builders to complete the stairway and the gate; the work is believed to have been finished only during Xerxes's rule.
 Under Darius, the entrance to the complex was located along the south side of the platform, next to the inscription in which Darius invoked the protection of Ahuramazda for himself and the palaces which he had built upon this hitherto unoccupied site.
 This trilingual inscription is unique in that the three versions are not exact translations of each other; rather, each gives some information the others do not include.
 By the end of Xerxes's rule, this entrance was blocked with soil and rubble.
 There was also another, minor entrance to the complex, located along the northern side of the platform.